cloudevents/sdk-ruby/README.md

  4. Execute

+    ```sh
     toys release trigger $VERSION
+    ```

     where `$VERSION` is the version number (e.g. `0.1.0`).
 This script will verify the version and changelog and will not proceed unless they are correctly formatted and the master branch is up to date.
-If the check succeeds, the script will create and push a release tag.
+It will also check that all GitHub checks against the current commit have succeeded.
+If these checks pass, the script will create and push a release tag.

  5. A GitHub action will then perform the release within a few minutes.
-You can check the [GitHub Actions dashboard](https://github.com/dazuma/toys/actions) for status information.
+You can check the [GitHub Actions dashboard](https://github.com/dazuma/toys/actions) for status information on the release.

+    If the release workflow fails, fix the problem, and then you will need to delete the release tag manually before triggering the release again.

 ## Community